werstatyw/devops-project/README.md

 # devops-project
-this is new azure project
+this is new azure project for ci/cd

 ![Python application test with Github Actions](https://github.com/werstatyw/devops-project/workflows/Python%20application%20test%20with%20Github%20Actions/badge.svg)